kevinddchen/Keras-FCN/README.md

 - Training set: the SBD training set (8,498 images) + last 1,657 images (out of 2,857 total) of the SBD validation set + the 676 non-overlapping images of the Pascal VOC trainval set.
 - Validation set: first 1,200 images (out of 2,857 total) of the SBD validation set

-In total, we have 10,831 training samples and 1,200 validation samples.
+In total, we have 10,831 training images and 1,200 validation images.
-The filenames of the training samples are found in <a href="https://github.com/kevinddchen/Keras-FCN/blob/main/data/train_mat.txt">data/train_mat.txt</a> and <a href="https://github.com/kevinddchen/Keras-FCN/blob/main/data/train_png.txt">data/train_png.txt</a>.
+The filenames of the training images are found in <a href="https://github.com/kevinddchen/Keras-FCN/blob/main/data/train_mat.txt">data/train_mat.txt</a> and <a href="https://github.com/kevinddchen/Keras-FCN/blob/main/data/train_png.txt">data/train_png.txt</a>.
-The filenames of the validation samples are found in <a href="https://github.com/kevinddchen/Keras-FCN/blob/main/data/val_mat.txt">data/val_mat.txt</a>.
+The filenames of the validation images are found in <a href="https://github.com/kevinddchen/Keras-FCN/blob/main/data/val_mat.txt">data/val_mat.txt</a>.
-If you want to duplicate our dataset, you can download the <a href="https://github.com/kevinddchen/Keras-FCN/tree/main/data">data/</a> folder and the SBD dataset.
+If you want to duplicate our dataset, you can download the <a href="https://github.com/kevinddchen/Keras-FCN/tree/main/data">data/</a> folder of this repository, which contains the 676 extra images of the Pascal VOC dataset, and the SBD dataset from their website.
 After untarring, place the contents of `benchmark_RELEASE/dataset/img` into <a href="https://github.com/kevinddchen/Keras-FCN/tree/main/data/images_mat">data/images_mat/</a> and `benchmark_RELEASE/dataset/cls` into <a href="https://github.com/kevinddchen/Keras-FCN/tree/main/data/labels_mat">data/labels_mat/</a>.

 <a href="https://github.com/kevinddchen/Keras-FCN/blob/main/data.ipynb">data.ipynb</a> puts the data into .tfrecords files, since it cannot all be loaded into RAM.